dhershman1/simple-card/README.md

 A smaller surogate to my [simply_valid](https://github.com/dhershman1/simply_valid) module

-A simple validation system for your credit card fields can provide you some extra data on return, do note that this only validates that a cards format is valid not that the card itself is valid for payment.
+A simple credit card system that runs validation for dates, cvn, and card numbers.
+Uses the Luhn Algorithm for card number validation

 ## Changelog